kmaaallen/bake_book/README.md

 - These tests must be run in sequential order (untick run tests in random order).

 #### Python testing using unittest
 I created some automated tests for Python for this project.
-However, as I struggled to mock my mongodb database I couldn’t properly test my route functions as they all utilise the database to carry out functions.
+However, as I struggled to mock my mongodb database I couldn’t properly test all of my route functions as they all utilise the database to carry out functions.
 I didn’t want to spend more time on this because the functions have been exhaustively tested by manual testing (documented above).
 However this is something I would like to improve for this project in future and an area where further study is required.
 I have included a test.py file available here which contains a few simple tests that can be run to check the ‘about’ page route (which requires no interaction with the database) and the ‘page_not_found’ function work as expected as well as the password check logic.